KSmanis/docker-gentoo-distcc/README.md

 ```

 *Note*: `StrictHostKeyChecking no` is required in the above configuration because the host keys of the container are automatically regenerated upon execution, if missing.
 If you wish to eliminate this potential security issue, you should store the host keys in a volume and mount them upon execution so that they are not regenerated.

-## Build
-Should you wish to roll your own version, e.g., with an unstable toolchain, the [build](hooks/build) script would be a good starting point.